 Rates can be calculated either hourly or daily and should take into consideration your ‘total package value’ (i.e. your current permanent salary, plus benefits) as well as the sector – especially with regards IR35.
 If you would like help with assessing your market rate, please contact one of our specialists who would be happy to help you benchmark your skillsets.

-When looking for contract work, there are more avenues to explore than simple job boards.
+When looking for contract opportunities, there are more ways to find work than through job boards.
 Many recruitment agencies (including Lorien) work with a network of market-leading clients – sometimes exclusively – to supply contractors for contingent work.
 That means that engaging with agencies can often uncover new opportunities.

-At the same time, growing your circle of contacts, both with potential clients and with the wider contracting community, can enable you to anticipate upcoming vacancies (i.e. if a contractor is exiting early, if the team is expanding or upcoming projects).
-Winning favour with clients can also open up doors in the future, with hiring managers passing on recommendations or requesting tried-and-tested resources for new projects.
+At the same time, growing your circle of contacts, both with potential clients and with the wider contracting community, can help you anticipate upcoming vacancies (i.e. if a contractor is exiting early, if the team is expanding or upcoming projects).
+Winning favour with clients can also open doors in the future, with hiring managers passing on recommendations or requesting tried-and-tested resources for new projects.

 Contracting can appear intimidating from the outside, but there’s plenty of help on hand to navigate any complexities.
 Ensure that you do your research on IR35 tax regulations to avoid misclassification, paying incorrect tax or penalties.
 If you’re not sure, consider getting a professional lawyer to review any contracts.